maxwellfree/RRAM-models-with-COMSOL6.0-new-physics-/README.md

 The first approach is unphysical, as it artificially adds matter that does not exist.
 The second approach, based on nonlinear transport, is more realistic and provides a consistent explanation of the observed hysteresis and accelerated filament rupture.

-This work specifically addresses this matter by implementing nonlinear heat transport physics, ensuring that the experimentally observed thermal inertia and accelerated filament rupture are captured realistically in the reset process of resistive RAM.
+This work specifically addresses this matter by implementing nonlinear heat transport physics, ensuring that the experimentally observed thermal inertia and accelerated filament rupture are captured realistically in the reset process of RRAM.

 Introduction